SellaRafaeli/DoggieWalker/README.md

 ## View the source code

 The app's code is in the doggieWalker directory (this project).
 It's just a few short text files.
-Go through each file (there should be 8 files including this one) and understand each file's role.
+Go through each file and understand each file's role.
 We'll be changing these files and learning how they define our app.
 Make sure you can edit these files with some text editor, such as Notepad or Notepad++ or Sublime Text.
 You can download each of these from the web.

+DoggieWalker is the name of this project.
+Sinatra is the name of the *framework* we are using.

 ## Edit the source code